Vexa-ai/vexa-lite-deploy/README.md

 2. Create a new project
 3. Copy the connection string from the dashboard

-### Railway/Render
+### Other Providers
-Both platforms can automatically provision PostgreSQL databases.
-Just connect them to your Vexa Lite service.
+Many cloud providers offer managed PostgreSQL databases.
+Just ensure your connection string is in the format: `postgresql://user:password@host:port/database`

 ## 🔑 Getting a Transcription API Key